corgibytes/freshli-cli/CONTRIBUTING.md

 #### Output Strategies

+The **scan** command has an `--output` option, which allows specifying one or more output strategies to use for the output of that command.
-An Output Strategy is reponsable for sending the serialized response of a command to a configured output.
+An Output Strategy is responsible for sending the serialized response of a command to a configured output.
 The formatted output will be sent to all the selected output strategies
 Available outputs are **console, file**.
 These formatters can be found under the _**OutputStrategies**_ folder as follows.

 * **ConsoleOutputStrategy**  - Sends serialized data by a formatter to the standard output.